Arizona National Guard Muster 2023

-Distinguished guests look on as service members stand in formation during the 2023 Arizona National Guard Muster at Sloan Park, Mesa, Ariz., Dec.
+Major General Kerry L. Muehlenbeck, Adjutant General of Arizona and Director of the Arizona Department of Emergency and Military Affairs and Governor Katie Hobbs and distinguished guests pose for a group photo during the 2023 Arizona National Guard Muster at Sloan Park, Mesa, Ariz., Dec.
 3, 2023.
-More than 3,200 Citizen-Soldiers and Airmen proudly assembled before Arizona’s Governor Katie Hobbs and Major General Kerry L. Muehlenbeck, Adjutant General of Arizona and Director of the Arizona Department of Emergency and Military Affairs, as their family members and community supporters looked on.
-(U.S. Air National Guard photo by Master Sgt.
-Michael Matkin)
+More than 3,200 Citizen-Soldiers and Airmen proudly assembled before Governor Hobbs and Major General Kerry L. Muehlenbeck, as their family members and community supporters looked on.
+(U.S. Air National Guard photo by Staff Sgt.
+Taylyn White)

 |Date Taken: